flyboi96/HCMLE/block6_intro_to_deep_learning/README.md

 ```

 ## End of Block Deliverables
 - Trained fast.ai CNN model on pet dataset and new dataset
 - Annotated notebooks with markdown explanations
 - Visual prediction outputs and performance interpretation
 - Human-centered summary of neural network function
 - Updated documentation and clean version-controlled repo
+- Final summary written for non-technical audiences and documented in neural_net_summary.md